secretGeek/today-i-learned-staging/mercurial/mercurial_ini.md

-# mercurial.ini -- home of mercurial's config.
+# Mercurial.ini -- home of mercurial's config.

 (or on non-windows machines, your `.hgrc` file.)